lookit/lookit-jspsych/packages/record/README.md

 Optional parameter to set a two-letter language code for translation.
 In some cases, a regional code will have to be provided as well.
-For example, we currently support english only from the US region.
-Therefore, to get the US english translation you would put "en-US" for the locale.
+For example, we currently support English only from the US region.
+Therefore, to get the US English translation you would put "en-US" for the locale.
 We support the following language codes:

 | Language       | Region | Code  |